-- Only the most egregious complaints shall be referred by HCD for legal enforcement. - Selected complaints first require a 25-day period for informal resolution by the parties. - See resource guide on page 83 for local resources.
+- Only the most egregious complaints shall be referred by HCD for legal enforcement. - Selected complaints first require a 25-day period for informal resolution by the parties. - •For questions regarding the MRLPP call (800) 952-8356, email MRLComplaint@hcd.ca.gov or visit www.hcd.ca.gov See resource guide on page 83 for local resources.

-NOTES
+COMMUNITY RESOURCES

-COMMUNITY RESOURCES 2020 RCES ADULT PROTECTIVE SERV (between the ages of 18 a ADULT PROTECTIVE SERVICES (APS) is a state-mandated program dedic (between the ages of 18 and 64 who are disabled) when these adults ar ram dedicated to maintaining the healtl e adults are unable to meet their own ne ated to maintaining the health and safety of elders (65 years of age and older) and dependent: e unable to meet their own needs, such as self-neglect.
-See cdss.ca.gov for more information. ated to maintaining the health and safety of elders (65 years of age and older) and dependent adults: e unable to meet their own needs, such as self-neglect.
+ADULT PROTECTIVE SERVICES (APS) is a state-mandated program dedicated to maintaining the health and safety of elders (65 years of age and older) and dependent adults (between the ages of 18 and 64 who are disabled) when these adults are unable to meet their own needs, such as self-neglect.
 See cdss.ca.gov for more information.

-ANIMAL SERVICES: Anim license/registration, dog b al services and enforcement agencie vites, neglect/abuse, spay/neuter, ag ANIMAL SERVICES: Animal services and enforcement agencies offer information and assistance on the following: sick/injured, barking/nuisance dogs, rodents, stray/feral, license/registration, dog bites, neglect/abuse, spay/neuter, aggressive breeds prohibition.
-For residents living within city limits, contact cities directly. he following: sick/injured, barking ints living within city limits, contac /nuisance dogs, rodents, stray/feral, t cities directly.
-COMMUNITY ACTION PA health, home weatherizin RTNERSHIP: Each county participate g, housing, rent assistance, senior se COMMUNITY ACTION PARTNERSHIP: Each county participates in the State of California's community services grants program.
-Some services offered are for food/nutrition, health, home weatherizing, housing, rent assistance, senior services, and utility payment assistance. y services grants program.
-Some s ervices offered are for food/nutrition, DIAL 2-1-1: 2-1-1 Califorr SERVICES (CAIRS) and UNITE DIAL 2-1-1 : 2-1-1 California is the statewide network of local information and referral providers, services (CAIRS) and UNITED WAYS OF CALIFORNIA.
-Not all areas have a local 2-1-1 service provider. information and referral providers, and have a local 2-1-1 service provider. is a collaboration of the CALIFORNI DIAL 2-1-1 : 2-1-1 California is the statewide network of local information and referral providers, and is a collaboration of the CALIFORNIA ALLIANCE OF INFORMATION AND REFERRAL SERVICES (CAIRS) and UNITED WAYS OF CALIFORNIA.
+ANIMAL SERVICES: Animal services and enforcement agencies offer information and assistance on the following: sick/injured, barking/nuisance dogs, rodents, stray/feral, license/registration, dog bites, neglect/abuse, spay/neuter, aggressive breeds prohibition.
+For residents living within city limits, contact cities directly.

+COMMUNITY ACTION PARTNERSHIP: Each county participates in the State of California's community services grants program.
+Some services offered are for food/nutrition, health, home weatherizing, housing, rent assistance, senior services, and utility payment assistance.

+DIAL 2-1-1: 2-1-1 California is the statewide network of local information and referral providers, and is a collaboration of the CALIFORNIA ALLIANCE OF INFORMATION AND REFERRAL SERVICES (CAIRS) and UNITED WAYS OF CALIFORNIA.
 Not all areas have a local 2-1-1 service provider.

-DIAL 3-1-1: This number provides access to non-emergency m DIAL 3-1-1: This number provides access to non-emergency municipal (government) services.
-Not all areas have a 3-1-1 service provider. l areas have a 3-1-1 service provid er.
-HOUSING PROGRAMS: S ome counties (not all) offer rent assi HOUSING PROGRAMS: Some counties (not all) offer rent assistance (Section 8), mobilehome rehabilitation grants or loans, and utilities payment assistance. itation grants or loans, and utilitie s payment assistance.
-WEIGHTS & MEASURES d epartments will inspect the accuracy WEIGHTS & MEASURES departments will inspect the accuracy of individual residential utility meters.
-LEGAL RESOURCES: Somi landlord/tenant disputes, LEGAL RESOURCES: Some (not all) legal services organizations handle Mobilehome Reside landlord/tenant disputes, personal injury, property damage, theft, trespass, nuisance, etc. LEGAL RESOURCES: Some (not all) legal services organizations handle Mobilehome Residency Law.
-Small Claims Court Advisory offices assist in claims for contract disputes, landlord/tenant disputes, personal injury, property damage, theft, trespass, nuisance, etc. small Claims Court Advisory offices s assist in claims for contract disputes, SOCIAL SERVICES/PUBLIC emergency housing, etc. : ASSISTANCE: Most counties (and s SOCIAL SERVICES/PUBLIC ASSISTANCE: Most counties (and some non-profit organizations) provide services, grants and vouchers for medical care, food, in-home care, emergency housing, etc. services, grants and vouchers for π redical care, food, in-home care, VETERANS SERVICES: Sou ne veterans may be eligible for mob ilehome loans, or grants to adapt a hom ne for service-related disabilities, a VETERANS SERVICES: Some veterans may be eligible for mobilehome loans, or grants to adapt a home for service-related disabilities, and other services.
+DIAL 3-1-1: This number provides access to non-emergency municipal (government) services.
+Not all areas have a 3-1-1 service provider.

+HOUSING PROGRAMS: Some counties (not all) offer rent assistance (Section 8), mobilehome rehabilitation grants or loans, and utilities payment assistance.

+WEIGHTS & MEASURES departments will inspect the accuracy of individual residential utility meters.

+LEGAL RESOURCES: Some (not all) legal services organizations handle Mobilehome Residency Law.
+Small Claims Court Advisory offices assist in claims for contract disputes, landlord/tenant disputes, personal injury, property damage, theft, trespass, nuisance, etc.

+SOCIAL SERVICES/PUBLIC ASSISTANCE: Most counties (and some non-profit organizations) provide services, grants and vouchers for medical care, food, in-home care, emergency housing, etc.

+VETERANS SERVICES: Some veterans may be eligible for mobilehome loans, or grants to adapt a home for service-related disabilities, and other services.
 Also, see calvet.ca.gov.

-COUNTY HOUSING PROGRAMS & OTHERS LEGAL RESOURCES SOCIAL SERVICES and PUBLIC ASSISTANCE VETERANS SERVICES ALAMEDA Dial 211 acgov.org Housing Authority (510) 538-8876 Animal Services/Sheriff (925) 803-7040 Community Action Partnership (510) 238-2362 Bay Area Legal Services (510) 250-5270 or (800) 551-5554 Alameda County Bar Association (510) 302-2222 Legal Services of No. California (530) 823-7560 Adult Protective Services (510) 577-3500 Area Agency on Aging (800) 510-2020 (510) 577-3530 United Way Fremont (510) 795-2686 Hayward (510) 265-8271 Livermore (510) 577-3546 Oakland (510) 577-3545 (510) 763-3904 Weights & Measures (510) 268-7343 Senior Legal Hotline (800) 222-1753 Small Claims Court Advisor (510) 272-1393 (530) 241-7521
+COUNTY HOUSING PROGRAMS & OTHERS LEGAL RESOURCES SOCIAL SERVICES and PUBLIC ASSISTANCE VETERANS SERVICES ALAMEDA Housing Authority (510) 538-8876 Bay Area Legal Services (510) 250-5270 or (800) 551-5554 Adult Protective Services (510) 577-3500 Fremont (510)795-2686 Hayward (510)265-8271 Dial 211 Animal Services/Sheriff (925) 803-7040 Alameda County Bar Association (510) 302-2222 Area Agency on Aging (800) 510-2020 Livermore (510) 577-3546 Oakland (510) 577-3545 acgov.org Community Action Partnership (510) 238-2362 Legal Services of No. California (530) 823-7560 (510) 577-3530 United Way (510) 763-3904 Weights & Measures (510) 268-7343 Senior Legal Hotline (800) 222-1753 Small Claims Court Advisor (510) 272-1393 (530) 241-7521